md81544/electronicRotaryTable/README.md

 ## Electronic Rotary Table
-This project is designed to allow precise rotation of a work piece for working on with, for example, a milling machine.
+This project is designed to allow precise rotation of a workpiece for machining with, for example, a milling machine.

 Typically a rotary table is used for this operation,